Optic pathway glioma

 CT is often the first investigation performed and although not as sensitive as MRI, the diagnosis can often be made, especially if thin slice imaging through the orbits is performed, or coronal and sagittal reconstructions obtained from volumetric data.

-The optic nerve is variably enlarged, and the mass may either be fusiform or exophytic in appearance.
-Additionally, the nerve may be elongated with kinking or buckling 5.
+enlargement of the optic nerve and the mass may either be fusiform or exophytic in appearance.

 MRI